Constructing Interpretable Features from Compositional Neuron Groups: Concept Detection Evaluations

 \section{Concept Detection Evaluations}

 We start by evaluating if the features learned by \texttt{SNMF} capture generalizable input-dependent patterns.
 We show that the MLP features consistently activate in response to concept-related inputs and remain inactive for neutral inputs, suggesting that a stable group of neurons underlies each concept.
-These features perform comparably to those identified by SAEs trained on the MLP output and better than equally sized SAEs trained on the same data, supporting their relevance to the model's input.
+Moreover, they perform comparably to those of large-scale SAEs trained on MLP outputs and better than matched-capacity SAEs, supporting their relevance to the model's input.